A note on generators for finite depth subfactor planar algebras: Abstract

 \section{Abstract}

-We show that a subfactor planar algebra of finite depth $k$ is generated by a single $(k+1)$-box.
+We show that a subfactor planar algebra of finite depth $k$ is generated by a single $s$-box, for $s \leq min\{k+4,2k\}$.

 The main result of \cite{KdyTpr2010} shows that a subfactor planar algebra of finite depth is singly generated with a finite presentation.
 If $P$ is a subfactor planar algebra of depth $k$, it is shown there that a single $2k$-box generates $P$.
-It is natural to ask what the smallest $t$ is such that a single $t$-box generates $P$.
-While we do not resolve this question completely, we show in this note that $t \leq k+1$ and that $k$ does not suffice in general.
+It is natural to ask what the smallest $s$ is such that a single $s$-box generates $P$.
+While we do not resolve this question completely, we show in this note that $s \leq min\{k+4,2k\}$ and that $k$ does not suffice in general.
 All terminology and unexplained notation will be as in \cite{KdyTpr2010}.

 For the rest of the paper fix a subfactor planar algebra $P$ of finite depth $k$.
-Let $2t$ be such that it is the even number of $k$ and $k+1$.
-We will show that some $2t$-box generates $P$ as a planar algebra.
-The main observation is the following proposition about complex semisimple algebras.
-We mention as a matter of terminology that we always deal with ${\mathbb C}$-algebra anti-automorphisms and automorphisms (as opposed to those that induce a non-identity involution on the base field ${\mathbb C}$).
+Let $2t$ be such that it is the even number of $k+3$ and $k+4$.
+We will show that some $s$-box generates $P$ as a planar algebra, where $s = min\{2k,2t\}$.
+The main observation is the following result about involutive algebra anti-automorphisms of finite-dimensional complex semisimple algebras.
+We mention as a matter of terminology that we always deal with ${\mathbb C}$-algebra anti-automorphisms and automorphisms (as opposed to those that might induce a non-identity involution on the base field ${\mathbb C}$).
+Also, as in common in Hopf algebra literature, we will use $Sa$ instead of $S(a)$ to demote the image of $a$ under a map $S$ of algebras.

-\begin{proposition} Let $A$ be a complex semisimple algebra and $S : A \rightarrow A$ be an involutive algebra anti-automorphism.
-There exists $a \in A$ such that $a$ and $Sa$ generate $A$ as an algebra. \end{proposition}
+\begin{theorem} Let $A$ be a finite-dimensional complex semisimple algebra and let $S:A \rightarrow A$ be an involutive algebra anti-automorphism.
+Suppose that $A$ has no $2 \times 2$ matrix summand.
+Then, there exists $a \in A$ such that $a$ and $Sa$ generate $A$ as an algebra. \end{theorem}

+Before beginning the proof of this theorem, we observe that the somewhat peculiar restriction on $A$ not having an $M_2({\mathbb C})$ summand is really necessary.